 Two main reasons: price and weight.
 Add in a third – lenses – if the current crop of L-mount compatible Sigma glass doesn’t work for your needs, because pretty much every other compatible lens for the L mount is extremely expensive.

 At $3700 body only, the S1R is not a cheap camera by any means.
-It costs far more than the Nikon Z7 ($2700 with current discounts), and it even costs more than the recently-released Sony A7R IV ($3500).
+It costs more than the Nikon Z7 II ($3000 with current discounts) and Sony A7R IVA ($3500).
 Unfortunately, that’s not going to win Panasonic a lot of converts.

 Even if you find a good deal and price isn’t an issue, weight might be.
 The S1R is 1016 grams (2.24 pounds), making it heavier than all its mirrorless competitors by a fair margin.
-The Nikon Z7 is 675 grams, the Canon EOS R is 660 grams, and the Sony A7R IV is 665 grams.
+The Nikon Z7 is 675 grams, the Canon EOS R5 is 738 grams, and the Sony A7R IV is 665 grams.
 Light weight is not the only benefit of mirrorless, and some photographers may even appreciate the Panasonic’s heft.
-But for many of us, it’s certainly not a positive, especially with such high-quality competitors that do manage to minimize weight.
+But for many of us, it’s certainly not a positive, especially with such good competitors that do manage to minimize weight.

 Here’s how I’d sum up the S1R’s pros and cons:

 - Good prices on the used market of about $2000 body only

 - Sensor-shift mode produces insanely detailed 187 megapixel photos